heamlk/GenAI-apps-practices/IELTS_writing_tutor/readme.md

    ```

 2. **Query the Agent**:
-   Use the `/query` endpoint to interact with the agent:
+   Interact with the agent using the `/query` endpoint:
    - **Request Format**:
      ```json
      {
-       "query": "Provide tips for improving my essay conclusion."
+       "query": "Provide examples of band 7 essays on environmental topics."
      }
      ```
    - **Response Format**:
      ```json
      {
-       "response": "Your conclusion should restate your main points succinctly.
-Avoid introducing new ideas and ensure clarity."
+       "response": "Here is an example of a band 7 essay on environmental protection: ..."
      }
      ```

 3. **Customize Data**:
-   Add or update IELTS writing essays in the `sample_data/` directory.
-Ensure proper CSV formatting for seamless integration.
+   Add or update IELTS writing examples in the `sample_data/` directory.
+Ensure the file is a properly formatted CSV.

 ## Configuration

-- **Knowledge Base Path**: Update the `sample_data/` directory in the code to point to your dataset.
+- **Knowledge Base Path**: Update the path in `CSVKnowledgeBase` to point to your custom dataset.
-- **PgVector Database**: Modify database configurations (e.g., table name, database URL) as needed.
+- **Database Configuration**: Modify database connection details (e.g., table name, database URL) as required.
-- **Embedding Model**: Replace `OpenAIEmbeddings()` if using a different embedding model.
+- **Model and Embeddings**: Adjust the `OpenAIChat` and `OpenAIEmbeddings` configurations if using alternative models or embeddings.

 ## Dependencies

 - `faiss`
 - `fastapi`
 - `phi`
-- `langchain_community`
 - `langchain_openai`
 - `uvicorn`
 - `python-dotenv`